 While the risk of severe COVID‑19 in children is lower compared to adults, that risk is not zero.
 In this situation, Dr. Kahn encourages parents to examine the risks and benefits of vaccinating their children for COVID‑19 versus potentially catching COVID‑19.

 "The risk of severe disease or complications due to COVID‑19 is higher than any potential risks posed by the vaccine – even for kids," he says.
 "Given this and the benefits of vaccination, I hope parents will see the importance of vaccinating their children."

 What are the benefits of vaccinating children for COVID‑19?

 The COVID‑19 vaccine is very effective at preventing severe illness from COVID‑19.
 Benefits of vaccinating children against COVID‑19 include:

-1. Protecting children from illness: While children are at lower risk of severe illness from COVID‑19, they are not immune to illness.
-Highly contagious variants such as Delta and Omicron drastically increased the number of COVID‑19 cases in children, and unvaccinated children were hospitalized at higher rates than vaccinated children.
+- Protecting children from illness: While children are at lower risk of severe illness from COVID‑19, they are not immune to illness.
+Highly contagious variants drastically increase the number of COVID‑19 cases in children, and unvaccinated children were hospitalized at higher rates than vaccinated children.
 In addition, the long-term effects of COVID‑19 in children are still being studied.
 In some people, COVID‑19 has caused long-lasting symptoms, including fatigue, difficulty breathing, joint pain and even depression and anxiety.
 COVID‑19 has also been linked to cases of a rare, potentially serious condition known as multisystem inflammatory syndrome in children (MIS-C).